DS202-at-ISU/lab-1-lab1_team13/README.md

 This is a line from RStudio.

+The file would not open on everyone's laptops, Abi's access was denied to save the changes "Error saving; access denied".
 We struggled to understand how the push/pull works in Github.
 We didn't realize we needed to install Git to make this process run smoothly.
+All of class time was spent trying to understand the lab instrustions, finding a time to meet, outside of class, was challenging.